Design of a prototype laser-plasma injector for the DESY-II synchrotron: Particle tracking

 \subsection{Emittance preservation}

 Due to chromatic effects in the capture triplet the electron beam might suffer a significant chromatic emittance increase.
 The emittance growth is induced by the build-up of correlation between the transverse positions of the particles and their momenta, as shown in Ref.~\cite{bib:Floettmann}.
-For the parameters of the considered LPA beam the chromatic emittance growth is rather significant with the final normalized emittance reaching 6.7~$\upmu$m in the horizontal plane, a degradation of more than three times the initial value (Fig.~\ref{fig:sex_on_off}a).

-On the other hand, since the chromatic emittance increase is correlated, it does not violate the Liouville’s theorem and thus is reversible.
+Without correction, for the parameters of the considered LPA beam the chromatic emittance growth is rather significant with the final normalized emittance reaching 6.7~$\upmu$m in the horizontal plane, a degradation of more than three times the initial value (Fig.~\ref{fig:sex_on_off}a).
+On the other hand, since the chromatic emittance increase is correlated, it can be reversed using sextupoles in a dispersive region.
 With the sextupoles on, the final normalized emittance is reduced to 2.7~$\upmu$m~(Fig.~\ref{fig:sex_on_off}b) with only a small degradation in the vertical plane.
 It shall be noted that the C-chicane presented here does not feature a complete cancellation of nonlinear aberrations from the sextupoles.
-An improvement could likely be achieved with a longer S-chicane and four sextupole magnets.
+A longer S-chicane with four sextupole magnets could likely offer some improvement.